Skip to Main Content

 Residency Faculty

 Gary has East Coast roots with a West Coast demeanor, arriving in California by way of Philadelphia.
 He graduated medical school from the Philadelphia College of Osteopathic Medicine, where he completed a teaching fellowship in Osteopathic Manipulative Medicine (OMM).
-He then completed Family Medicine Residency at Crozer-Keystone, training at ChesPenn FQHC, in a diverse community outside of West Philadelphia.
+He then completed Family Medicine Residency at Crozer-Keystone, training at ChesPenn FQHC, in a diverse community bordering West Philadelphia.

 He is deeply committed to residency education, having served as a faculty physician for Crozer-Keystone prior to his move to Santa Cruz, where he was Director of Medical Student Education.
 His clinical interests include musculoskeletal medicine, as well as the mind-body connection, taking a holistic approach to patient care.
 He resides in Aptos with his family, enjoys hiking, travel and playing basketball.